 When they heard this, all kids begun to hurry and everyone arrange himself in his own place and makes quiet.

 Their teacher was a very good one.
 She had even with what to prove it.
 Two years back she received the “Best Teacher of the Year” award.
 The contest was for all the teachers in the town.
 However, her biggest pride was the Christmas play which she organizes every year, and where all people from the town were invited.
 Therefore she takes very serious every aspect of this play very seriously.

 The teacher: Ok let’s begin!
 First we will start with the name of the play.
 The name of the play is Magic Dust.

 The teacher: The story, kids, in short, is about a storyteller that sprinkles magic dust on some scenes from the play and turns them towards happy ending.

 The kids are looking worried at the teacher because they don’t understand what she says.

 The teacher: Don’t worry.
 You will all understand everything.
 This will not be our problem.
 Our problem will be, same as every year, to find the perfect storyteller.
-Because he adds all the magic of the play, you understand!
+Because he adds all the magic to the play, you understand!
 All the magic!
 And without the magic of the storyteller, nobody will believe in the happy endings.
 Therefore, we will organize an audition at which all of you kids will participate, mandatory, no exception.
 And because this is a key role in the play, we will start the auditions today.